othermedia/js-handbook/style.md

 long method definition into several shorter ones, we haven't merely made the code easier to understand, but also made it more general.
 It's clear that decomposition enables abstraction.

+It's also worth noting that despite this major restructuring, the new `rotate` method retains the same API.
+The functionality of our amended implementation is a proper superset of our initial one.